M0rteza-M/responsive-website-sample/README.md

 # responsive-website-sample
-This is a fake cloud hosting website in persian.
+This is a fake cloud hosting website in persian made by HTMl and designed by CSS.
 This website has already been made in English by Brad Traversy (https://www.youtube.com/watch?v=p0bGHP-PXD4).
+You can see the persian website in the address https://hungry-gates-983c6e.netlify.app/